-Bad Bob Booster Built by Robbie Wallace
+Analog Man Bad Bob Booster, originally by Robbie Wallace

-It is a class A booster that is capable of driving your favorite tube amp into tonal nirvana!
+Bad Bob is a class A booster that is capable of driving your favorite tube amp into tonal nirvana!
 With well over 20dB of gain, the Bad Bob fattens up even the cleanest high powered tube amp.

 Do you use a lower wattage amp already on the verge of breaking up?
 The Bad Bob pushes it over the edge to obtain rich sustain.